 Banking in Panama

 Panama has over 220 commercial banks, 37 authorized custodians, and numerous licensed money service businesses.
 The National Banking Commission is the regulator of banking activity in Panama, governed by the law of “Superintendencia de Bancos Panamá”.
-Panama is widely regarded as one of the leading financial centres of the world.
-The banking industry in Panama is seen as being one of the most stable, secure and high quality banking jurisdictions world-wide.
+Panama is widely regarded as one of the leading financial centers of the world.
+The banking industry in Panama is seen as being one of the most stable, secure and high-quality banking jurisdictions worldwide.

 Laws and Regulations